UmairAsadKhan/UmairAsadKhan/README.md

 - 👋 Hi, I’m @UmairAsadKhan
 - 👀 I’m interested in Machine Learning and Artificial Intelligence.
-- 🌱 I’m currently working as react developer
+- 🌱 I’m currently working as Android developer
 - 📫 You can see my github profile for more information or for any collaboration

 <!---